-Students in the program are not at liberty to choose the assignments or roles they are cast in according to how congruent they are with their personal belief systems.
-In addition, altering a text or changing the language of a play in order to sanitize language or character behavior creates an inauthentic performance of the play that falsifies the artistic integrity of the playwright's work.
+Students in the program are not at liberty to choose the assignments or roles they are cast in.
+Please see the policies on opting out of production in the Acting Appendix.
+In addition, altering a text or changing the language of a play to sanitize language or character behavior creates an inauthentic performance of the play that falsifies the artistic integrity of the playwright's work.
+Changing the text often violates the rules of the contract in which the school must sign in order to obtain rights to produce the show.
 It also cheats the audience who came to see a legitimate performance of the play.
 Altering the text of a play is unacceptable in our program and will result in a failing grade for the work in question.
 Failure of any core course can result in artistic dismissal.

 Actors are required to attend all auditions for which they are called.
 If a student wishes to audition for a role for which they have not been called, the student may request an audition.
-At the discretion of the Chair/Vice Chair, the student may be granted the audition.
+At the discretion of the department Chair and/or the Associate Chair and in consultation with the Head of Acting, the student may be granted the audition.